-3. BACKGROUND
+2. BACKGROUND

-- 3.1.
-Last year the authority agreed a fully funded five capital programme 2019/20 to 2024/25 which was approved at County Council on 20th February 2019. - 3.2.
-The capital programme was revisited by the Strategic Assets Steering Group (SASG) and the Corporate Management Team.
+- Last year the authority agreed a fully funded five capital programme 2019/20 to 2024/25 which was approved at County Council on 20th February 2019. - 2.2.
+The capital programme has been revisited by the Strategic Assets Steering Group (SASG) and the Corporate Management Team.
 Departments also submitted proposals for new projects in 2024/25 which is the fifth year of the new programme.
-Projects have been assessed and prioritised with only the highest priorities being able to be included in the programme. - 3.3.
-The proposed capital programme is attached in Appendix B and shows the anticipated expenditure and sources of funding over the five year period. - 3.4.
-The proposed Capital Programme and Funding is based on Welsh Government's Provisional Settlement.
-The Final Settlement is particularly late this year, mainly due to the General Election that took place in December.
-The Final Settlement is due on the 25th February and it will be noted that whilst no changes are expected, should there be any amendments in the funding figures issued by WG, that Executive Board is asked to delegate to the Director of Corporate Services to adjust the programme accordngly, in liaison with the CE, Leader and EB member for Resources.
+Projects have been assessed and prioritsed with only those regarded as high must-do priorities being included in the programme. - 2.3.
+The proposed capital programme is attached in Appendix A and shows the anticipated expenditure and sources of funding over the five year period.

-4. PRIORITIES
+3. PRIORITIES

-- 4.1.
-The current Corporate Strategy for 2018-2023 (refreshed 2019) sets out the Authority's strategic priorities, aspirations, overarching themes and core values, and the programme has been developed in line with these. - 4.2.
+3.1.
+The current Corporate Strategy for 2018-2023 sets out the Authority's strategic priorities, aspirations, overarching themes and core values, and the programme has been developed in line with these.

+3.2.
 The proposed capital programme of £255m over the 5 years is aimed at delivering a number of key projects that will create jobs and improve the quality of life for the people of Carmarthenshire.
 The key investments are: